GSI

 UN Sustainable Development Goals (SDGs)

-GSI addresses various SDGs, in relation to resilient infrastructure and cities, circular economy, reduction in greenhouse gas emissions, as well as reduction of poverty and inequality.
+GSI addresses various SDGs, focusing on resilient infrastructure and cities, circular economy, reduction in greenhouse gas emissions, and alleviation of poverty and inequality.